Skip to content

 2. Tab through the placeholders to set the component name and props

-3. Press Cmd+K to fill in the component body with AI: “fetch user notifications and display them in a list”
+3. Press Cmd+K to fill in the component body with AI: “fetch user notifications and display them in a list.
+Render a loading skeleton while fetching, an error state with a retry button on failure, and an empty state when there are no notifications.”

 4. Tab to accept the AI suggestion